liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/04-overrides/resource-bundle-override.markdown

 section.

-This approach can be used to override any portlet's language keys (i.e., `language.properties` files that are inside a module deployed to @product@'s OSGi runtime).
-If you need to override @product@'s core language keys, see the [Overriding Global Language Keys](/docs/7-2/customization/-/knowledge_base/c/overriding-global-language-keys) article.
+This approach can be used to override any portlet's language keys (i.e., `language.properties` files that are inside a module deployed to @sharepoint@'s OSGi runtime).
+If you need to override @sharepoint@'s core language keys, see the [Overriding Global Language Keys](/docs/7-2/customization/-/knowledge_base/c/overriding-global-language-keys) article.